canjs/can-define-stream/docs/can-define-stream.md

-@module {Object} can-define-stream can-define-stream
+@module {function} can-define-stream can-define-stream
 @parent can-ecosystem
-@group can-define-stream/behaviors 0 behaviors
-@group can-define-stream/DefineMap.prototype 2 DefineMap.prototype
-@group can-define-stream/DefineList.prototype 2 DefineList.prototype
+@group can-define-stream.types 3 types
-@group can-define-stream.fns 3 Methods
+@group can-define-stream.fns 4 DefineMap methods
 @package ../package.json

+@description Add useful stream conversion methods to a supplied [can-define/map/map] or [can-define/list/list] constructor using a [can-define-stream.types.streamInterface stream interface] such as [can-stream-kefir].

+@signature `canDefineStream(streamInterface)`

-@description Exports a function that takes a [can-stream] can-stream interface and returns a function that takes a Type [can-define/map/map] or [can-define/list/list] and uses the supplied can-stream interface to create streamed property definitions and a .stream method
+The `can-define-stream` module exports a function that takes a [can-define-stream.types.streamInterface] and returns a function that takes a [can-define-stream.types.DefineMap DefineMap.prototype] or [can-define-stream.types.DefineList DefineList.prototype] and uses the supplied stream interface to create streamed property definitions.

-@type {Object}

-The `can-define-stream` module exports methods useful for converting observable values like [can-compute]s into streams.

 ```js
 var canStream = require("can-stream-kefir");